 14. Bruny Island

-Sitting south of Hobart in Tasmania, Bruny Island is way beyond the tourist trail but well worth the visit.
+Sitting south of Hobart in Tasmania, Bruny Island is way beyond the usual tourist trail but well worth the visit.
 The best bit?
 It is as far south as you can go on land before hitting Antarctica!
 Spot the fairy penguins and seal colonies, go on rainforest walks, fantastic beach walks and see towering cliffs.

 15. Hamilton Island